 Fair Labor Standards Act Wage Claims

 You may be wondering if your employer is paying you the appropriate minimum wage.
 The Fair Labor Standards Act (FLSA) requires employers of covered employees who are not considered “exempt” to pay these employees a minimum wage of $7.25 per hour.
 Keep in mind, this is the Federal minimum wage and various states may have their own wage and hour laws.
-The FLSA also lays out who are exempt employees either not subject to the minimum wage, not subject to the overtime rules, or both
+For instance, New Jersey’s minimum wage rate for 2019 is $8.85 per hour.
+The FLSA also lays out which category employees of employees are exempt from minimum wage requirements and/or overtime pay requirements.

 Minimum wage for those under 20 years old